ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-The tests should still passes, but don't trust me on that one, check it for
+The tests should still pass, check for yourself.
-yourself !

-The next step is to be able to construct useful valid matrices, so add this
+The next step is to be able to construct valid matrices, so add this
 constructor to the public section of class `Matrix` in
 `include/Matrix/Matrix.h`: